tytydraco/yessleep/out/Im_a_medical_scientist_who_was_involved_in_a_failed_experiment_of_which_you_are_all_experiencing_the_consequences_Im_sorry_but_you_have_to_know.md

 My mentor, Dr. Khan, was chosen to co-lead the testing, and Dr. Khan chose me to help him.

-In total, there were six people involved in the human trial: Dr. Ochimori, Dr. Khan, me, two Japanese scientists chosen by Dr. Ohimori, and the test subject, whom I knew only as Kenji.
+In total, there were six people involved in the human trial: Dr. Ochimori, Dr. Khan, me, two Japanese scientists chosen by Dr. Ochimori, and the test subject, whom I knew only as Kenji.

 Of these six people, I am the only survivor, although, as you will come to understand, the term “survivor” is itself problematic, and in a sense there no longer exist *any* survivors of the trial—not even you.